I can’t tell you how many people grouse about the Saks Fifth Avenue benefit that comes with The Platinum Card® from American Express.

 Stick to purchases at SaksFifthAvenue.com or in-person at a Saks Fifth Avenue store and you should be good.

-Cards such as The Business Platinum Card® from American Express, Delta SkyMiles® Platinum American Express Card, and Delta SkyMiles® Platinum Business American Express Card do not receive the benefit.
+Other cards with the word “platinum” in their names (such as The Business Platinum Card® from American Express, the Delta SkyMiles® Platinum American Express Card, and the Delta SkyMiles® Platinum Business American Express Card) do not receive the benefit.

 Four Ways to Use Your Amex Platinum Saks Benefit

 If you’re scratching your head and looking for decent ways to use your Saks benefit, consider these ideas.

 Even if the $50 doesn’t cover your entire purchase, it might put a nice dent in your final cost.
 I’ve used my Saks credit to knock off $50 when buying cologne.